POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cd2dbrushproperties-class.md

 ### <a name="parameters"></a>Parametry

 *_opacity*<br/>
-Podstawowe krycie pędzla.
-Wartość domyślna to 1.0.
+Nieprzezroczystość podstawowa pędzla.
+Wartość domyślna to 1,0.

 *_transform*<br/>
-Transformacja stosowana do pędzla
+Transformacja, która ma zostać zastosowana do pędzla

-## <a name="cd2dbrushpropertiescommoninit"></a><a name="commoninit"></a>WŁAŚCIWOŚCI CD2DBrushProperties::CommonInit
+## <a name="cd2dbrushpropertiescommoninit"></a><a name="commoninit"></a> CD2DBrushProperties::CommonInit

 Inicjuje obiekt